Connect with us

 Some 51 years later, Malaysia, Singapore and Brunei have gone their own paths economically and also currency-wise.

-Of course, we all know that Singapore has been doing a bit better than us hence why Singaporeans have been pulling the “1 SGD= RM3.56” card whenever they find themselves in an argument with us Malaysians.
+Of course, we all know that Singapore has been doing a bit better than us, hence why Singaporeans have been cheekily pointing at the currency conversion chart whenever they find themselves in lighthearted feuds with Malaysians.

 Well, as the old saying goes, “Sesal dahulu pendapatan, sesal kemudian Singapore Dollar lagi tinggi nilainya.